 If you want to travel to the USA under Work and Holiday arrangements, you are required to be sponsored by a registered sponsoring organisation.
 There is a list of sponsoring organisations on the

 You must also meet one of the following:

 - be enrolled as a post-secondary student and have deferred study

 - have graduated within the last 12 months from a post-secondary institution.

 Eligibility for Work and Holidays in other countries

-If you want to travel to Argentina, Bangladesh, Chile, Hungary, Indonesia, Luxenbourg, Malaysia, Poland, Portugal, San Marino, Slovak Republic, Slovenia, Spain, Thailand, Turkey and Uruguay under Work and Holiday arrangements, there are additional eligibility requirements.
+If you want to travel to Argentina, Bangladesh, Chile, Hungary, Indonesia, Luxembourg, Malaysia, Poland, Portugal, San Marino, Slovak Republic, Slovenia, Spain, Thailand, Turkey, Uruguay and Vietnam under Work and Holiday arrangements, there are additional eligibility requirements.
 These include, but are not limited to:

 - a letter of approval from the Australian Government supporting the application

 - tertiary education (individual countries have specific requirements)